fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 # Compatibility
 [compatibility]: #compatibility

-## Is this a Breaking Change?
+## Is this a breaking change?

 This change should be backwards compatible.

 Existing computation expression builders with an `Apply` method should not change in behaviour, since usages of the builder would still need to add the new `let! ... and! ...` syntax to activate it.
 In particular, in the case of `let! ... return ...`, we will continue to only pick bind, as mentioned earlier.

-## What Happens when Previous Versions of the F# Compiler Encounter this Design Addition as Source Code?
+## What happens when previous versions of the F# compiler encounter this design addition as source code?

 Previous compiler versions reject the new `and!` and `anduse!` keywords: